davecanderson/docs/docs/create-your-first-webservice.md

 ### Rich JsonApiClient & Typed DTOs

-The modern recommended alternative to jQuery that works in all modern browsers is to use the [@servicestack/client](/javascript-client) library with the built-in [/types/mjs](/javascript-add-servicestack-reference) which returns your APIs in annotated typed ES6 class DTOs where it can be referenced directly from a [JavaScript Module](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules).
+The modern recommended alternative to jQuery that works in all modern browsers is to use the [@servicestack/client](/javascript-client) library with the built-in [JavaScript DTOs](/javascript-add-servicestack-reference) which returns your APIs in annotated ES6 class DTOs where it can be referenced directly from a [JavaScript Module](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules).

 We recommend using an [importmap](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/script/type/importmap) to specify where to load **@servicestack/client** from, e.g: